auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

 **Reading:**

-Now to read the .csv file I just wrote, I will use the `read_csv` function:
+Now to read the .csv file I just wrote, I will use the `read_csv` function.
+I also used the `head()` function again to only show the first 15 rows to save space.

 ``` r
 read_csv_asc <- read_csv("ascending_lifeExp.csv")